KyleG-Mitutoyo/Integrated-AI-Extension/Integrated AI/.clinerules/project-info.md

 # Project information

 I'm making an extension for visual studio 2022 that will allow opening a web window with AI chat on it.
-It will have buttons for copying and pasting contents from visual studio into the chat window.
-The chat window needs to remember a user's login info even when visual studio or the PC is restarted.
-This extension is only for private/company use, so it won't need to be distributed publicly, but I may want to give it to coworkers.
+It has the ability to move text from the visual studio active document to the AI chat prompt text area and moving text from the AI chat's response to the active document.
+The "VS to AI" button has 3 modes: moving selected text, the whole file contents, or a function.
+The "AI to VS" button gets selected text or text copied from an AI chat artifact copy button and moves it to a diff view for comparison with the current document.

 # Framework